 The majority of solar panels are made of either crystalline silicon or thin-film solar cells.
 As far as residential solar systems go, most homeowners use crystalline silicon panels, as you generally need more of the thin-film alternatives to generate enough energy.
 This means you need a lot of space to install these types of solar panels.
 In most cases, homeowners don’t own enough land to make this happen.

 Thin-film solar panels are the least efficient out of all, but, that doesn’t mean they are not as cost effective.
 If you have the land for it, choosing this option is often the cheapest, even if you’ll need more solar panels to generate enough energy from the sun to power your home.
-The efficiency of these types of panels is less than 10% on average.
+The efficiency of these types of panels is about 15% on average.
 But, they’re more robust in higher temperatures and low light conditions, and they’re easier to install.

 How Much Power Do Solar Panels Produce?